 Death rejected for man who killed ex-girlfriend’s parents

-The Ohio Supreme Court has rejected the death sentence for a man convicted of killing his ex-girlfriend's parents with a sledgehammer and ordered a new sentencing hearing.
+A man on death row for killing his ex-girlfriend's parents with a sledgehammer is getting a new hearing after the Ohio Supreme Court ruled his IQ might be too low for him to have been condemned.

-Shawn Ford Jr. was convicted by a Summit County jury in 2015 of aggravated murder and other charges in the slayings of Margaret and Jeffrey Schobert two years earlier.
+Shawn Ford Jr. was convicted in Summit County in 2015 of aggravated murder and other charges in the slayings of Margaret and Jeffrey Schobert two years earlier.

 Defense attorneys argued that Ford's low IQ should have prevented the judge from sentencing their client to death.
-The high court's 5-2 ruling on Thursday upheld Ford's conviction but ordered a hearing to determine if Ford's intellectual disability prohibits his execution.
+The high court's 5-2 ruling Thursday upheld Ford's conviction but ordered a hearing to determine if his intellectual disability prohibits his execution.

 Comments